Anteproperispomenon/kwak-orth/README.md

       necessary, copy the ".bat" files from
       "batch_files" to that location as well
       to allow drag-and-drop operation.
 This
-      option works even if you copy the program to other computers of the same architecture.
+      option should work even if you copy the program to other computers of the same architecture.

    2. Run the program through stack.
 This has the